 My children have certainly brought us peace and have delighted our souls, especially the more and more we can see them going the way of the Lord.
 The precious time we get to spend with them praying, doing devotionals, singing praise songs, and talking about things of God, are some of the sweetest and most joyful moments of my life!

 On the flip-side, Proverbs 29:15 gives us the alternative when we don’t apply biblical discipline (emphasis mine}: “The rod of correction imparts wisdom, BUT a child left to himself DISGRACES his mother [parents].”

 As parents and followers of Christ, our children have been given to us by the Lord that we may be good stewards of their spiritual growth and instruction.
-If we leave our children to themselves– meaning we allow them to do whatever they want, we allow the world system and pop culture to define their morals and values, we depend on others to raise them as Christians and teach them “truth”, and we fail to impart Godly wisdom on them– then WE as parents are leaving and abandoning them (to themselves), resulting in a life that yields spiritual disgrace.
+If we leave our children to themselves– meaning we allow them to do whatever they want, we allow the world system and pop culture to define their morals and values, we depend on others to raise them as Christians and teach them “truth”, and we fail to impart Godly wisdom on them– then WE as parents are leaving and abandoning them (to themselves), resulting in a life that yields spiritual waywardness and disgrace.

 All discipline of our children should be rooted in God’s love, and rooted in the hope and desire that they would avoid the path of destruction and live a life of love, joy, peace, and eternal purpose.

 While parenting is much easier said than done, thank God that we have His Word and the help of the Holy Spirit to guide us!
 As we focus on the Lord and make Him the center of our family, He will surely lead us down paths of righteousness, and bless us with children of peace and delight!